The Right Way to Incorporate an Island in your Kitchen Remodel

 But before you get your heart set on a multi-functional kitchen island, you need to make sure it will fit appropriately in your space.
 If an island simply will not work in your current kitchen footprint, all is not lost.
 A small addition to your kitchen or even borrowing space from an adjoining room can provide the additional square footage needed.
 Even if an island ultimately isn’t the right solution, a peninsula or small overhang designed to accommodate a couple of stools can bring you at least some of that much-desired functionality.

 Set up an appointment with one of our Designers to kick start your kitchen remodel.
-Or, learn more about the remodeling process by registering to attend this weekend’s free seminar, “Secrets of the Ideal Kitchen.”
-You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook, Twitter and Instagram for more kitchen ideas and inspiration.
+Or, learn more about the remodeling process by registering to attend an upcoming educational seminar.
+You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook, Twitter, and Instagram for more kitchen ideas and inspiration.